 The Applicant may then design and perform the cleanup action to address the site contamination.
 NYSDEC and NYSDOH oversee the activities.
-When the Applicant completes cleanup activities, it will prepare a final engineering report that certifies that cleanup requirements have been achieved or will be achieved within a specific time frame.
+When the Applicant completes cleanup activities, it will prepare a Final Engineering Report (FER) that certifies that cleanup requirements have been achieved or will be achieved within a specific time frame.
 NYSDEC will review the report to be certain that the cleanup is protective of public health and the environment for the intended use of the site.